 Graduate applicants should apply for admission no earlier than 12 months before the semester in which they intend to enroll at Missouri S&T.

 You must submit your GRE or GMAT scores to the university.
 S&T's GRE Test Center code is 6876.
-Check specific academic department for requirements or contact your preferred degree graduate coordinator.
+For specific academic department contact your preferred degree graduate coordinator.

 Graduate students at Missouri S&T are admitted or classified in one of the following categories: